On This Page

 - Asian WHO (general): 26.0 ≥ 23 → Overweight

-Both the standard and general Asian scales agree on Overweight.
-Under South Asian-specific guidelines that use ≥ 25 as the obesity threshold, this person would be classified as Obese.
-This example illustrates why South Asian populations are sometimes assessed with even stricter cutoffs than the general Asian WHO thresholds.
+The standard and general Asian scales both read Overweight.
+Under South Asian-specific guidelines that treat BMI ≥ 25 as obese, the same result is Obese, illustrating why Indian and Pakistani guidelines apply a stricter cutoff than the general Asian WHO thresholds.

 References